adevone/spring-android-codegen-demo/README.md

 # Which problem solves codegen?

 API code generation introduces single source of truth between backend and frontend (web/mobile).
-API specs will be documented using modern fork of Swagger called OpenAPI.
+API specs will can be developed using modern fork of Swagger called OpenAPI.

 # How API specs with codegen works